tonyjward/plagiarism_detection/README.md

 To perform web scraping you will need a selenium docker image.
 If required install docker as per https://docs.docker.com/install/linux/docker-ce/ubuntu/.

 To start the selenium webserver run

 `sudo docker run -d --rm --name standalone-firefox -p 4444:4444 -p 5900:5900 --shm-size 2g selenium/standalone-firefox-debug:3.141.59`

-If you would like to see the webscraping happening on a browser (perhaps to debug or just because it looks cool) then install VNC Viewer https://www.realvnc.com/en/connect/download/viewer/ and point it at your machine.
+If you would like to see the webscraping happening on a browser (perhaps to debug or just because it looks cool to see your browser automated) then install VNC Viewer https://www.realvnc.com/en/connect/download/viewer/ and point it at your machine.

-We have separated the webscraping from the feature engineering phase, since the later is much more computationally intensive and benefits from multiple cores (we do this in parallel).
+We have separated the webscraping from the feature engineering phase, since the later is much more computationally intensive and benefits from multiple cores (we take advantage of parallel processing when calculating similarity features).
 So first start off with a low spec machine and launch the shell script

 `./scrape_data.sh '[logistic regression,naive bayes]' data`

-The first argument specifies the search term.
-Important to remember not to include leading spaces here.
+The first argument specifies the search terms.
+It is important to remember not to include leading spaces here.
 The second argument is the name of the directory that you would like to store the search results.
 If that directory does not exist it will be created for you.

 Having launched that scipt you will be asked to log in to medium using your twitter handle.
-(Before doing this please consult Mediums terms and conditions)
+(Before doing this please consult Medium's terms and conditions)

 ![image](images/login.PNG)